AguaClara/String-Digester/Summer_2019/Experiments/moving_target.md

 **Conclusions:**
 Submerging the peristaltic pump tubing increased the impact location precision.
 Above the water, the impact location was limited to a 10 mm radius circle, while submerged it was limited to a 5 mm radius circle.
 Additionally, this difference in precision may be caused by turbulence and air bubbles in the water column.

 **Edit: (7/17/19)** A flow accumulator was added after the peristaltic pump.
 And water was again sprayed on the 'target'.
 For this trial the water stayed within the 5 mm radius circle.
 Therefore the peristaltic pump did not improve the impact location consistency.
+No further changes will be made to the apparatus at this time to improve impact location consistency, as the current state is good enough for our purposes.